 I’m afraid this is a little Aussie centric but we really only want to recommend those we’ve tried and these are good!

-Souls...now there aren't too many vegan options in Copenhagen but two Aussies have changed that by creating this amazing cafe with tasty food.
-It's a decent walk from the centre but worth it.
+Souls...
+Now there aren't too many vegan options in Copenhagen but two Aussies have changed that by creating this amazing cafe with tasty food.
+It's a decent walk from the city centre but worth it.

 What About Social Media?